alexkarlssonn/RepoAnalyzer/README.md

 ## About

-This program is used to analyze C++ GitHub repositories from the perspective of a given GitHub user.
+This program is used to analyze C++ GitHub repositories.

-It will calculate and output the following for each repository:
- * MRE (The average time a contributor has spent working on the repository)
- * URE (Which percentile the given user falls into, for the time spent working on the repository)
- * Number of lambdas used by the given user
- * Number of commits made by the given user
- * Average lambdas per commit made by the given user

-These values can be used to research if more experienced developers (higher URE values)
-uses lambdas more than less experienced developers (lower URE values).
-When researching this, it will probably be a good idea to only look at more "competetive" repositories.
-That means repositories that are popular, has a lot of contributors, and/or a high MRE value.
+The goal is to be able to find out if there is a correlation between developers with higher "experience", and a more frequent use of advanced code features.
+The advanced code features this program will look at are lambdas and smart pointers.

+The program takes a number of GitHub repositories as input, and places the analyzed results inside a JSON file.

 ## How to use the program

-The program will take a GitHub user as input, and all analyzing will be from the perspecitive of this user.
+The program will take a number of GitHub repositories as input, and place the analyzed results inside a JSON file.
 Before starting the program, place all C++ repositories you want to be analyzed inside the file: PLACE_REPOS_HERE.txt
-Only include repositories that the given user has contributed to.
+Only include C++ repositories since all other repositories will be ignored.

 PLACE_REPOS_HERE.txt
 Place the full URL's of the repositories here.
 One repository per line
+If you want to include line commments, then use the '#' character.
 ```
 https://github.com/randomusername/randomreponame
 url2
 url2
+# This is a comment, this line will be skipped
 ...

 ```

 ## How to build on Linux